Before Installing...

 Contact Email

-Please send support requests, bug report and suggestions to iphone@kanjibox.net.EDRDG License Acknowledgement
+Please send support requests, bug reports and suggestions to iphone@kanjibox.net.EDRDG License Acknowledgement

 This application uses the EDICT and KANJIDIC dictionary files.
 These files are the property of the Electronic Dictionary Research and Development Group, and are used in conformance with the Group's licence.